 I started writing around 2010: during a family vacation, I wrote a picture book about a rabbit who discovers the phases of the moon.
 I then had no idea what to do about it.
 Luckily, I discovered the Society for Children’s Book Writers and Illustrators (SCBWI).
 After attending a few of their conferences, I started writing for kids’ magazines and joined a couple of critique groups.
 I’ve written articles on topics ranging from the teen brain to coral reefs and, of course, many astronomical topics.
 Alas, the picture book is still looking for a home.
 At the 2014 New England SCBWI conference, I was one of three winners of Pitchapalooza for my picture book No Monsters Allowed (also looking for a home).
-My debut book, Sky Gazing: a guide to the Moon, Sun, planets, stars, eclipses and constellations, comes out in September, 2020.
+My debut book, Sky Gazing: a guide to the Moon, Sun, planets, stars, eclipses and constellations, came out on October 13, 2020.

 I live in western Massachusetts, where I sing, knit, swim, read a lot of children’s literature, and give talks about astronomy in the local area.